This text is translated into Russian by google automatic human level neural machine.

 For the regions of the Far Eastern Federal District, a realistic response to current challenges should be the adaptation of a standard approach to local conditions, with amendments to changes in the Russian and global economic situation, as well as an increase in the cost of borrowing for regions and corporations.

-Secondly, the shift in emphasis (and it is already happening) from the raw material sector to the non-material infrastructure, including social and educational infrastructure, provided partnership with the state and adaptation of infrastructure to the requirements of the developed industries.
-The experience of the development of the northern territories of Canada and the USA, Iceland and (to a lesser extent) Northern Europe shows that the revenues from the raw materials industries can become the basis for the development of high-tech industries and services.
-Their suppliers do not need industrial parks, but they require high-quality human resources, an educational system and transparent conditions for starting and continuing the activities of strategic investors.
-The choice of industries as locomotives of growth almost always involves the development of special measures aimed at creating reference points and growth clusters.
-Different industries require different support measures - for example, intellectual services will likely require investment in education and tax benefits, rather than high expenses for building physical infrastructure.
-Relatively low debt burden of large regions of the Far Eastern Federal District gives additional opportunities for financial maneuver, but many tax measures will require justification for approval at the federal level.
+Secondly, a shift in emphasis (and this is already happening) from the resource sector to intangible infrastructure, including social and educational, subject to partnership with the state and adaptation of infrastructure to the requirements of developing industries.
+The experience of the development of the northern territories of Canada and the United States, Iceland and (to a lesser extent) Northern Europe shows that income from raw materials industries can become the basis for the development of high-tech industries and services.
+Their suppliers do not need industrial parks, but they require high-quality human resources, an educational system and transparent conditions for launching and continuing the activities of strategic investors.
+The choice of industries as engines of growth almost always involves the development of special measures aimed at creating anchor points and growth clusters.
+Different industries require different support measures - for example, KIBS are more likely to require investment in education and tax breaks than high costs of building physical infrastructure.
+The relatively low debt burden of large regions of the Far Eastern Federal District provides additional room for financial maneuver, but many tax measures will require justification for approval at the federal level.

 The Far Eastern regions (and even individual areas) have very different strategic advantages - in the border Khabarovsk and Primorye territories and the Amur region they are one, in Yakutia and the Magadan region they are different.
 Sakhalin has already achieved very great results in the development and increase of budgetary security in recent years.
 Developing programs and institutes of advanced development that are adequate to regional conditions will require a strong adaptation of European Russia’s experience to them, a reorientation of the information component to Chinese and Middle Eastern investors and strategic planning with a choice of tools to use the existing advantages and mitigate the effects of factors such as low population Conscious diversification and diversity of development tools, rather than one-size haircut, can create an institutional environment conducive to economic growth.